cam3ron2/scanner/README.md

 # scanner
 This is intended to be a replacement scanner for the ToS/SP/LSP teams.
-The final product will have:
+The final product will have:</br>
 1. Quick
 2. Standalone (expanded)
 3. Options to make scans verbose (to cut down on time spent examining files after the fact)